mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 keyAltName
 ^^^^^^^^^^
-Identifies a key vault document by 'keyAltName'.
+Identifies a key vault collection document by 'keyAltName'.

 algorithm
 ^^^^^^^^^